piegope/doc/docs/en/server/workspace/installation-setup/setup-mobile-devolutions-server.md

 ![{{ en.DVLS }} URL](https://webdevolutions.azureedge.net/docs/en/server/ServerOp2077.png)
 1. Choose your authentication method, then log in using your corresponding credentials.
 ![Authentication](https://webdevolutions.azureedge.net/docs/en/server/ServerOp2078.png)
 1. Optionally, enable the use of a ***Biometric lock*** (Touch/Face ID).
 It is a recommended practice.
 Your device will prompt you to authenticate using this method.
-It must first be configured on your device to work with {{ en.WS }}.
+It must first be configured on your device to work with {{ en.DWS }}.
 ![Security settings](https://webdevolutions.azureedge.net/docs/en/server/ServerOp2079.png)
 1. Tap ***Done*** to finish the initial setup.